 Welcome to F&L, where senior freight logistics leaders & their teams shape their own international strategies through confidential, invitation-only roundtable peer & expert exchange, enabling them to implement a more effective response to market changes.

 Meeting date & location.
-22-23 April 2026, North Sea Port (Ghent) & Port of Antwerp-Bruges.
-Dinner & evening programme 22 April.
+Welcome to North Sea Port (Ghent) & to Port of Antwerp-Bruges (Antwerp), 22-23 April 2026!
+Dinner and evening programme 22 April.

 Costs. €450 card/ €500 payment by invoice + relevant VAT.
 These discounted rates apply to F&L members: non-member companies pay €2,000 + VAT.
+F&L is a not-for-profit members’ forum focused on using knowledge, skills and collaborative opportunities across the freight logistics sector to drive improved standards, learnings & the success of Members of the community.

 Help?
 Get in touch.